Dodge College of Film and Media Arts: Facilities

 The Digital Media Arts Center, an 18000 sqft building for the Digital Arts - Animation and Visual Effects programs, opened for classes in the fall of 2014.
 The Digital Media Arts Center is a working, industry-standard studio that rivals those of Pixar, Disney, Microsoft, and Google.
-It combines “hang-out spaces” that include a coffee bar, relaxed indoor lounge and large patio with picnic tables, with flexible classrooms and laboratories that provide Dodge College students with access to the very latest technology so that they are well-prepared to work as professionals on Hollywood's most technically sophisticated projects.
-It includes:
+It combines “hang-out spaces” that include a coffee bar, indoor lounge and large patio with picnic tables, with flexible classrooms and laboratories that provide Dodge College students with access to technology including: